Peg Leg Porker

 Best Side: N/A

 Interior Description: Small interior with only 4 indoor eating spots.
-Has a bunch of outdoor seating though, with picnic tables wrapping around the entire building.
+Has a bunch of outdoor seating, though, with picnic tables wrapping around the entire building.
 Had good music and blues playing.
-Very much gives off low key and old school bbq vibes
+Very much gives off low-key and old-school BBQ vibes

 Pro Tip: Stick with the pulled pork